authnomicon/session/README.md

 following scenarios:

-  - Traditional web applications that perform most of the application logic on the server, and respond to user input submitted via HTML forms.
+  - Traditional web applications that perform most of the application logic on the server and respond to user input submitted via HTML forms.
   - Single-page applications (SPAs) that use of client-side JavaScript to render the user interface (UI) and call backend APIs on the _same_ [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin).